Presented by the Summit Daily News and BGV Gives

-This year’s project is focused on the topic of nutrition.
-The reporting series will touch on what we know about nutrition, how Summit County bucks the national obesity trend, how to fuel an athlete’s body, debunking nutritional fads and diets, and exploring the accessibility of nutritious foods to low-income earners.
-The series will publish on Fridays beginning March 17.
+This year’s project focused on the topic of nutrition.
+The reporting series touched on what we know about nutrition, how Summit County bucks the national obesity trend, how to fuel an athlete’s body, debunking nutritional fads and diets, and exploring the accessibility of nutritious foods to low-income earners.

 Peak nutrition: Fueling the mountain lifestyle